JonathanCoe/bitseal-server/README.md

 4) After a few seconds, stop PyBitmessage.
 PyBitmessage will have created a keys.dat file, which you can now use to specify your API settings

 5) Open the keys.dat file in a text editor.
-You can find its location using this reference: https://bitmessage.org/wiki/Keys.dat
+On Linux systems it will be located at "~/.config/bitseal-server".
+On Windows systems it will be located at "%APPDATA%\bitseal-server".
+On OSX systems it will be located at "~/Library/Application Support/bitseal-server".

 6) Add the following lines to the "bitmessagesettings" section of the keys.dat file, replacing the port number, username, and password values as appropriate: